-- 4.1 A Student, after securing admission, shall pursue and complete the M.Sc PGP in a minimum period of 2 Academic Years (4 Semesters), and within a maximum period of 4 Academic Years (starting from the Date of Commencement of I Year). - 4.2 Each student shall Register for and Secure the specified number of Credits required for the completion of the PGP and Award of the M.Sc Degree in respective Branch with the chosen Specialization. - 4.3 I Year is structured to provide typically 22 Credits (22 C) in each of the I, II and III Semesters, and IV Semester comprises of 24 Credits (24 C), totaling to 90 Credits (90 C) for the entire M.Sc Program.
+- 4.1 A Student, after securing admission, shall pursue and complete the M.Sc PGP in a minimum period of 2 Academic Years (4 Semesters), and within a maximum period of 4 Academic Years (starting from the Date of Commencement of I Year). - 4.2 Each student shall Register for and Secure the specified number of credits required for the completion of the PGP and Award of the M.Sc Degree in the respective Branch with the chosen Specialization. - 4.3 I and II years are structured to provide typically 22 Credits (22 C) in each of the I, II III Semesters, and the IV Semester comprises 24 Credits (24 C), totaling 90 Credits (90 C) for the entire M.Sc Program.